ungentilgarcon/topo25/docs/API.md

 # JSON API

-The BandsTour fork exposes optional JSON endpoints for simple automation (auth, listing public resources, and CRUD for topograms/nodes/edges).
+The BandsTour fork exposes JSON endpoints for simple automation (auth, listing public resources, and CRUD for topograms/nodes/edges).
+The JSON API is enabled by default; to temporarily disable all custom endpoints during upgrade probes, start the app with `UPGRADE_PROBE=1`.

-Enable by setting `USE_JSONROUTES=1` when starting Meteor.

 Base URL: `${ROOT_URL}/api`